Skip over main navigation

 Which prisons can you visit?

-The scheme will provide a contribution to the cost of making a prison visit to all prison establishments in England, Wales and Scotland (including Young Offender Institutions).
+The scheme will contribute to the cost of visiting all prison establishments in England, Wales, and Scotland (including Young Offender Institutions).

-Qualifying visitors living in England, Wales or Scotland can also claim assistance towards the cost of visiting a prison in Guernsey or Jersey although this is restricted to one visit every six months.
+Qualifying visitors living in England, Wales, or Scotland can also claim assistance towards the cost of visiting a prison in Guernsey or Jersey.
+Help is given for one visit every 6 months by a maximum of 3 qualifying adults and qualifying children per visit.
+One visit will be assisted where the prisoner is serving a sentence of 6 months or less.

 How often can you visit?

-Help is normally provided with the cost of two visits every 28 days and up to a maximum of 26 visits in a year.
+Help is normally given towards a visit every two weeks and for up to 26 visits per 12-month period.
 This limit is applicable whether the prisoner is on remand or has been sentenced/convicted.

 What does the scheme cover?